Third-Party Services: Legal, Privacy, and Instructional Concerns

-A third party service or tool to support teaching and learning means one that is developed by a company other than Instructure/Canvas.
+A third-party service or tool to support teaching and learning means one that is developed by a company other than Instructure/Canvas.
 Many of these tools, also referred to as an external tools or LTI tools, have been vetted by the IU Security Office, and are approved for use at IU.
-LTI tools integrate seamlessly with Canvas, including passing a grade back to the Canvas gradebook.
+LTI tools integrate seamlessly with Canvas, including securely passing grades back to the Canvas gradebook.

 For a complete list of approved third-party tools, see External tools available in Canvas.

 Risks exist when university information is stored in tools or cloud services not provided or contracted by IU.
-Most instructional situations face three major risks.
+Most instructional situations face two major risks:

-- Critical Information: Information classified as "critical" may not be stored in any third-party tool without the university entering into a contract with the vendor.
+- Restricted Information: Information classified as "restricted" may not be stored in any third-party tool without the university entering into a contract with the vendor.
 Common examples of restricted student data include: grades or graded work, student course enrollment information, and class rosters.
 These types of information are protected by federal law under the Family Educational Rights and Privacy Act (FERPA).

 As an instructor, if you use an application managed by a vendor with whom IU does not have a contract, and it collects protected student data, you may be subject to sanctions, according to university policy Disclosing Institutional Information to Third Parties (DM-02).
 If your intended use will collect any FERPA-protected data in a third-party tool, do not use it before working through appropriate institutional offices to get a contract with the service.